phpdish/twig-docs/templates.rst

 Twig supports both, automatic escaping is enabled by default.

-The automatic escaping strategy can be configured via the :ref:`autoescape<environment_options>` option and defaults to ``html``.
+The automatic escaping strategy can be configured 通过 :ref:`autoescape<environment_options>` option and defaults to ``html``.

 Working with Manual Escaping